Chalarangelo/30-seconds-of-code/glossary/API.md

 ### API

-API stands for Application Programming Interface and is a set of features and rules provided by a piece of software to enable interaction with third-party software.
+API stands for Application Programming Interface and is a set of features and rules provided by a provided by a software to enable third-party software to interact with it.
 The code features of a web API usually include methods, properties, events or URLs.